Joey Krehbiel: Baltimore Orioles

 On September 21, 2021, Krehbiel was claimed off waivers by the Baltimore Orioles.
 Krehbiel appeared in 5 games for the Orioles in 2021, pitching to a 4.91 ERA.
 He made the Opening Day roster for the first time in his career in 2022.
 On July 16, Krehbiel pitched in relief of Cionel Pérez against the Tampa Bay Rays.
 He faced the final batter of the game, Luke Raley, in the 11th inning, and struck him out on 5 pitches to earn his first career save.
 Krehbiel made 56 appearances out of the bullpen for Baltimore, registering a 5–5 record and 3.90 ERA with 45 strikeouts and 1 save in 57 2/3 innings pitched.

 Krehbiel was optioned to the Triple-A Norfolk Tides to begin the 2023 season.
 In 9 games for Norfolk, he recorded a 2.00 ERA with 6 strikeouts and 2 saves in 9.0 innings of work.
 On May 3, 2023, Krehbiel was designated for assignment following the acquisition of Luis Torrens.
 He cleared waivers and was sent outright to Norfolk on May 8.
 After posting a 3.00 ERA in 25 games for Norfolk, Krehbiel had his selected to the major league roster on July 30.
 In 6 appearances for Baltimore, he recorded a 1.80 ERA with 5 strikeouts in 5.0 innings of work.
 On November 1, Krehbiel was designated for assignment following the waiver claim of Sam Hilliard.
 He elected free agency on November 6.

 Seattle Mariners

 On January 16, 2024, Krehbiel signed a minor league contract with the Seattle Mariners.
-In 54 appearances for the Triple-A Tacoma Rainiers, he compiled a 5-3 record and 3.26 ERA with 55 strikeouts and 10 saves across 58 innings pitched.
+In 54 appearances for the Triple-A Tacoma Rainiers, he compiled a 5–3 record and 3.26 ERA with 55 strikeouts and 10 saves across 58 innings pitched.
 Krehbiel elected free agency following the season on November 4.

 Tampa Bay Rays (second stint)

 On January 8, 2025, Krehbiel signed a minor league contract with the Tampa Bay Rays.
-In 25 appearances for the Triple-A Durham Bulls, Krehbiel logged a 4-1 record and 6.11 ERA with 34 strikeouts and one save across 35 1/3 innings pitched.
+In 25 appearances for the Triple-A Durham Bulls, Krehbiel logged a 4–1 record and 6.11 ERA with 34 strikeouts and one save across 35 1/3 innings pitched.

 Kansas City Royals

 On July 23, 2025, Krehbiel was traded to the Kansas City Royals in exchange for cash considerations.
-He elected free agency on November 6.
+He made 20 appearances for the Triple-A Omaha Storm Chasers, posting a 1–1 record and 4.09 ERA with 17 strikeouts and three saves over 22 innings of work.
+Krehbiel elected free agency following the season on November 6.

+Guerreros de Oaxaca

+On March 7, 2026, Krehbiel signed with the Guerreros de Oaxaca of the Mexican League.
+In 26 appearances for the Guerreros, he posted a 2–2 record with a 6.39 ERA, 17 strikeouts, and three saves in 25 1/3 innings pitched.
+On June 9, Krehbiel was released by Oaxaca.